MODERN SCIENCE AND REGIONAL RECIPES FROM THE SEA Sailing around the plate - Littoraly Delicious

 Path B: Claude Code (More Powerful)

 If you want the AI to actually create files, generate PDFs, read your guest preference sheets, and manage your entire galley document system — Claude Code is the tool.
 It runs in your terminal and works directly with your files.
-See the Claude Code section below.
+See Claude Code in the Galley for the full setup guide.

 The Menu Agent: Copy, Paste, Cook